seancorfield/depstar/doc/getting-started.md

 java -cp MyProject.jar clojure.main -m project.core
 ```

 If you want to be able to use `java -jar` to run your uberjar, you'll need to specify the main class (namespace) in the uberjar and you'll probably want to AOT compile your main namespace.
-See the sections below for more information about both of those.
+See the [`:main-class`](main-class.md) and [AOT Compilation](aot.md) sections for more detail.

 Create a (library) jar by invoking `depstar` with the desired jar name: